 Overview

-For example, normal WordPress files will look like this:
+WordPress files look like this:

 - index.php